We’ve developed a resource list segmented by three key issue areas:

 High-Deductible Health Plans

-Current IRS regulations provide for a “safe harbor” allowing coverage of certain preventive services outside of the plan deductible.
-Prior to 2019, these regulations did not apply to treatments for chronic conditions.
+Current IRS regulations allow coverage of certain preventive services outside of the plan deductible.
 This study examined how providing pre-deductible coverage for 57 drug classes covering 11 chronic conditions would impact out-of-pocket costs, plan expenditures and premiums.
 Although it would increase utilization and shift some costs to health care plans, we found that the overall impact would be modest, requiring a premium increase of less than 2%.

 Consumer-Directed Health Plans: Pharmacy Benefits & "Better Practices"